Thoothukkudi City Municipal Corporation: History

 Thoothukkudi City Municipal Corporation is one of the 21 municipal corporations in the state of Tamil Nadu.
-Thoothukkudi was constituted as a municipality as per the Town Improvement Act of 1865 on 1st November 1866.
+Thoothukkudi was constituted as a municipality as per the Town Improvement Act of 1865 on 1 November 1866.
 It upgraded the status of municipal corporation on 5 August 2008 after 142 years of being a municipality in view of rapid increase in population and extension of administrative boundaries.

 The jurisdiction of Thoothukkudi City Municipal Corporation has been extended in May 2011, to include the areas of the city Corporation, 3 Municipalities, 17 Town Panchayats and 11 Village Panchayats located around the corporation.
-Consequent to this extension, the total area of the corporation has increased considerably from 13.47 Sq.km. to 90.66 Sq.km. and the numbers of the wards have increased from 51 to 60.
+Consequent to this extension, the total area of the corporation has increased considerably from 13.47 km2. to 90.66 km2. and the numbers of the wards have increased from 51 to 60.
 The extended Municipal Corporation had a population of 3,72,408 as per 2011 census.

-Linkages and Connectivity
+Linkages and connectivity

 It is served by three main roads which radiate to Tiruchendur, Tirunelveli and Madurai.
 The town is also well connected by two National Highways: NH-138 to Tirunelveli, which it turn connects to NH-44 (Kanniyakumari to Srinagar) and NH-38 to Madurai, the temple-city of Tamil Nadu.
 The town is also linked with Gulf of Mannar bay.

 The town is well connected by rail to other parts of the country with linkage to the V.O.
-Chidambaranar Port Trust.
+Chidambaranar Port Authority.
 The total length of national highways covered in this corporation is 21 km and the length of state highways is about 31.73 km.